ruchitaj2/Association-Rule-Mining---UCI-Census-Adult-Data-/README.md

 Ron Kohavi, "Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid", Proceedings of the Second International Conference on Knowledge Discovery and Data Mining, 1996
 [Web Link]

+## Instructions:

+This document is in Rmarkdown format.

+System requirement:

+R-studio